SalehAmrouni/Python-Codes/README.md

 ⦿Logs Changes System Change Logs May Be included.

-⦿Has Early FILEENGINE D feature JSON

 ⦿There Will Be two versions of fileEngine, FileEngineD and FileEngineR, FileEngineD Will Be A debug with folders for use

+⦿FILEENGINE D Has Early feature JSON

 And FileEngineR will be a release Version Both will be Open Access

 # Warning

-FileEngine maynot work if edited as it is way to hard to track errors because of the error system as NO LINE ERROR Specifaction will Not be Avalible
+FileEngine may not work if edited as it is way to hard to track errors because of the error system as NO LINE ERROR Specifaction will Not be Avalible
 😵😵😵😵😵😵
 # LOGING Cababilites
 ⦿Logs Recent Errors